maxwolf621/OauthUser/CustomOAuth2EndPoints.md

 ## UserInfo Endpoint (An AuthenticationManager)

-It retrieve the authenticated Oauth2 User resource (第三方使用者的資源)
+It retrieve the authenticated Oauth2User resource

-The UserInfo Endpoint includes a number of configuration options,
+The UserInfo Endpoint includes a number of configuration options
 - Mapping Authenticated User from 3rd Party Authorities for this application
 - Configuring a Custom OAuth2User
 - OAuth 2.0 UserService